Joanne0330/CV/README.md

 ## About Me

 If you read through my CV you'll see that I come from a background of classical music.
 Unusual?
 Perhaps.
-To me, this form of fine art is irresistable, but what I love the most from it is actually practicing.
+To me, this form of fine art is irresistible, but what I love the most from it is actually practicing.
 I LOVE making progress, learning something new, and building up my ability to perform any piece of music from scratch and bring it to the highest level I can achieve.
 I love planning and finding ways to improve methodically to achieve the ultimate goal step by step.
-Repetition is necessary but it must be done intellectually so that no time and engergy is wasted...
+Repetition is necessary but it must be done intellectually so that no time and energy is wasted...

 And then coding came along...

 A few friends suggested that I should checkout coding.
 I looked into it and the rest is history.
 I am excited by it for the same reasons as I love practicing and now all I want to do is to become a great developer.
 I got myself in Makers Academy coding bootcamp just 3 weeks after I started coding, and now I'm building full-stack softwares after 4 months of training.
 The more I build the more I want to learn.
 I cannot wait to continue building creative apps that are cool, easy to use and life changing for their users.
 <br>

-## Traing in Software Development
+## Training in Software Development
 ### Makers Academy, London (May - August 2020)

 - **Languages:** Ruby, JavaScript, Python, SQL, HTML, CSS